Vohsty/punch-lines/README.md

 ## Setup/Installation Requirements

-Go to the deployed site on.
+Go to the deployed site on 'https://vohsty.github.io/punch-lines/'

 ## Technologies Used